 Travel Journal and Scratch Off Map of the World

 Packaged as the perfect gift set, this brown paper travel journal and matching scratch off map of the world can serve as a record - or a dream.
 Lightweight and flat, it's a great travel gift for kids living far away, when presents need to be wrapped and sent by post.
-Shop for the travel map and journal here.

 Eco-Friendly Cool Water Bottles

 No-one likes plastic but a kid's still gotta drink.
 Enter these stainless steel, powder coated water bottles in all colours of the rainbow.
 Keep cold drinks cold and hot drinks hot.
-Shop for the water bottles here.

 Tiny Noise-Cancelling Headphones